danielabar/echo-weather-rails/README.md

 2. Open the .env file in a text editor.
 3. Replace the placeholder `fill_me_in` in the `WEATHER_API_KEY` variable with the API key you obtained from Weather Api.

+Restart the dev server after updating the environment variables.

 ## Usage

 Once the application is running, you can access the weather information by navigating to the root URL: http://localhost:3000/, where you'll be presented with a search form: